kushaldas/ircbot/docs/usage.rst

     rm: nick_to_remove

-Removes a given nick from master list.
+Removes a given nick, from the master list.

 Start a session
 ===============